datacarpentry/astronomy-python/_episodes/04-select.md

 ![Proper motion in ICRS, with convex hull shown as blue boundary and selected stars as green points.](../fig/04-select_files/04-select_29_0.png)

 So `pm_vertices` represents the polygon we want to select.
-The next step is to use it as part of an ADQL query.
+The next step is to use this polygon as part of an ADQL query.

 ## Assembling the query

-In Lesson 2 we used the following query to select stars in a polygonal region around a small part of GD-1 with a few simple filters on color and distance (parallax)
+In episode 2 we used the following query to select stars in a polygonal region around a small part of GD-1 with a few filters on color and distance (parallax):

 ~~~
 query5_base = """SELECT